SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Policy-WG/Docs/GoogleDocs/1g-INSEasp4TsEWgGQSoTIxe-KLX79tXqzF3rhWbSI3M/doc-with-comments.md

 > * Vanessa Cardui: We seem to have process whereby a policy can be tweaked or iterated on (see below) - but not process for how people can say "This is actually a bad idea".

 For example, with this one, someone might argue this is a bad idea because sheer numbers isn't in itself something we want to reward, but *meaningful* engagement.
 How would they do that?
+(Resolved by Core Swarm)
 >   - Core Swarm: Next session we explore the other side of the form result :) Policy Feedback Form is another item to deliver
 >   - Core Swarm: process explained under question of how policies get ratified
 >